 Efficiency Expert at FPL

 FPL works hard every day to deliver the lowest electric bills in the state.
-One way we keep costs down is by tapping into the expertise of our employees.
+A major way it keeps these costs down is by tapping into the experience and efficiency expertise of its employees.